SaleemIbrahim1212/blogpost-template/_posts/2025-11-08-millestone-2.md

 **Taken together**, these results indicate that for regular-season games:

-- XGBoost and CatBoost with all features are the two most effective model (this seems to indicate a pattern with Gradient Boosted Trees),
+- XGBoost and CatBoost using all features are the two most effective models, which suggests a broader pattern favoring Gradient Boosted Trees
-- Logistic Regression (Distance + Angle) performs surprisingly well given its simplicity,
+- Logistic Regression (Distance + Angle) performs surprisingly well given its simplicity, and also shows how important **Distance** plays
-- Angle alone proves insufficient for meaningful prediction.
+- Angle alone proves insufficient for meaningful prediction without **Distance**.

 ---